 Remember that NFL rules prohibit you from bringing large bags into any stadium.
 There is a bag check facility between Lots E and G if you forget that and need someplace to dump your bag since you took public transportation.
 Umbrellas aren’t allowed in MetLife Stadium either.
 Small clear, plastic bags are allowed, however, and you can even take food and water into the game.
 They’ll remove the cap to your bottles that are 20 oz. or smaller.

 MetLife Stadium was built with the stadium concession food craze in mind and there are plenty of ways to fill you up at a Jets’ game.
-A full list of concession options and locations can be found here.
 The best things going are the Sloppy Joes at the Food Network stand near sections 118 and 338 and the Buffalo Mac N Cheese isn’t bad either.
 Those in New York City know the name Lobel’s for its meat and their steak sandwich sold near sections 121 and 338 is up there with the Sloppy Joe.

 The "Home Food Advantage" food court area between sections 137 and 140 at MetLife Central is a nice touch, offering a wide variety of food carts serving up an Asian, Mexican, Italian and another fare.
 Some of the items are also available in other areas around the stadium.
 Nonna Fusco's Meatballs sandwich are the most popular item in this area, inspired by the grandmother of MetLife Stadium chef Eric Borgia.
 Steamed buns filled with pork and chicken, served with Sriracha aioli and pickled slaw isn't a bad option either.